 Department-provided funding for MA in economics students is contingent upon satisfactory performance in the program and continued funding is awarded under the expectation that students will be full-time graduate students who will complete the degree in two years.
 Performance that interferes with satisfactory progress can lead to a revocation of the fellowship.
 Unsatisfactory performance is defined as:

 How to Apply to the James Buchanan Fellowship

 Applicants to the MA in economics on-campus option who are interested in applying for the James Buchanan Fellowship should submit a 2-page essay to email@example.com answering the question: How will a master of arts in economics and the James Buchanan Fellowship contribute to advancing and achieving your career goals?
 Word documents or PDF files should clearly state the applicant’s name and email address as listed on their admission application.
 Essays should be emailed at the time your graduate application is submitted to George Mason.
 Fellowship applications will be considered during admission decisions after the MA in economics application deadline.
 Only incoming first-year graduate students in the on-campus option are eligible to apply.

 Mercatus Center’s MA Fellowship is a two-year, competitive, full-time program for on-campus students pursuing an MA in economics at George Mason University who are interested in gaining an advanced degree in applied economics in preparation for a career in public policy.
 MA Fellows have the opportunity to work as research assistants and coauthors with Mercatus scholars.
 This opportunity involves a work component.

 How to Apply to the Mercatus Center’s MA Fellowship

-Please review information on the Mercatus Center’s MA Fellowship for program details and application requirements.
+Please review information on the Mercatus Center’s MA Fellowship webpage for program details and application requirements.